-In the recent case of Thakkar v Thakkar EWHC 2488, the respondent husband made an application for the decree absolute as the wife had made it clear she would not be doing so until conclusion of financial matters.
-The Judge dismissed the husband’s application for decree absolute, as the wife argued that the husband held undisclosed offshore assets.
-In this instance it was held that the wife had established ‘special circumstances’ as it would inevitably be difficult for the wife in establishing the extent of such assets and enforcing any orders as a former wife.
-In essence the wife would be prejudiced if the decree absolute was granted.
+In the case of Thakkar v Thakkar, which is still good law from 2016, the Respondent Husband made an application for Decree Absolute as the wife made it clear she would not be doing so until conclusion of financial matters.
+The judge dismissed the husband’s application for Decree Absolute as the wife was able to show that she would be prejudiced financially if Decree Absolute was granted.

 If a party seeking to delay Decree Absolute can show the granting of the same would cause them financial detriment then this may be enough to delay Decree Absolute.

 It is usual good practice to obtain an undertaking at the beginning of the divorce proceedings that the application for Decree Absolute will not be made until the conclusion of financial remedy matters.
 Once finances are resolved, whether by way of a Consent Order i.e. agreement between the parties or a final Order of the Court after a final hearing (Trial) it is usual at that point to immediately apply for Decree Absolute.
 Decree Absolutes are pronounced quickly by the Court, they are usually turned round within a week.